Pankration: Structure of the ancient competition

 There were neither weight divisions nor time limits in pankration competitions.
 However, there were two or three age groups in the competitions of antiquity.
 In the Ancient Olympic Games specifically there were only two such age groups: men (andres – ἄνδρες) and boys (paides – παῖδες).
 The pankration event for boys was established at the Olympic Games in 200 BC.
 In pankration competitions, referees were armed with stout rods or switches to enforce the rules.
 In fact, there were only two rules regarding combat: no eye gouging or biting.
-Sparta was the only place eye gouging and biting were allowed.
+Sparta was the only place where eye gouging and biting were allowed.
 The contest itself usually continued uninterrupted until one of the combatants submitted, which was often signalled by the submitting contestant raising his index finger.
 The judges appear, however, to have had the right to stop a contest under certain conditions and award the victory to one of the two athletes; they could also declare the contest a tie.

 Pankration competitions were held in tournaments, most being outside of the Olympics.
 Each tournament began with a ritual which would decide how the tournament would take place.
 Grecophone satirist Lucian describes the process in detail:

 A sacred silver urn is brought, in which they have put bean-size lots.
 On two lots an alpha is inscribed, on two a beta, and on another two a gamma, and so on.
 If there are more athletes, two lots always have the same letter.
 Each athlete comes forth, prays to Zeus, puts his hand into the urn and draws out a lot.
 Following him, the other athletes do the same.
 Whip bearers are standing next to the athletes, holding their hands and not allowing them to read the letter they have drawn.
 When everyone has drawn a lot, the alytarch, or one of the Hellanodikai walks around and looks at the lots of the athletes as they stand in a circle.
 He then joins the athlete holding the alpha to the other who has drawn the alpha for wrestling or pankration, the one who has the beta to the other with the beta, and the other matching inscribed lots in the same manner.